 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Obtain a gait belt for the resident. - 6) Lock bed brakes to ensure resident's safety. - 7) Position the bed so the resident's feet will rest comfortably flat on the floor when sitting on the bed. - 8) Bring the resident to a sitting position. - 9) Properly place the gait belt around the resident's waist to stabilize. - 10) Tighten gait belt. - 11) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 12) Assist the resident in putting on non-skid footwear. - 13) Stand in front of and face the resident. - 14) Grasp the gait belt on each side of the resident with an underhand grip. - 15) Ensure the resident is stable. - 16) Bring the resident to a standing position. - 17) Use proper body mechanics at all times. - 18) Grasp the gait belt with one hand, using an underhand grip. - 19) Stabilizing resident with other hand by holding forearm, shoulder or other appropriate method to stabilize resident. - 20) Ambulate the resident at least 10 steps and return the resident to the chair. - 21) Assist the resident to sit in the chair in a controlled manner that ensures safety. - 22) Remove the gait belt. - 23) Leave the resident in a position of comfort and safety.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Obtain a gait belt. - 6) Lock the bed brakes. - 7) Position the bed so that the resident's feet will rest comfortably flat on the floor when sitting on it. - 8) Bring the resident to a sitting position. - 9) Place a gait belt around the resident's waist to stabilize the trunk. - 10) Tighten the gait belt. - 11) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 12) Assist the resident in putting on non-skid footwear. - 13) Stand in front of and face the resident. - 14) Grasp the gait belt on each side of the resident with an underhand grip. - 15) Ensure the resident is stable. - 16) Bring the resident to a standing position. - 17) Use proper body mechanics at all times. - 18) Grasp the gait belt with one hand, using an underhand grip. - 19) Stabilize the resident with the other hand by holding the forearm, shoulder, or other appropriate method to stabilize the resident. - 20) Ambulate the resident for at least 10 steps and return them to their chair. - 21) Assist the resident in sitting in the chair in a controlled manner.